githubdudu/cs61b-2021Spring/README.md

 Some lessons don't have exercises(or guide).
 So the number of exercises(lec folders) is not consecutive.

+We can tell some exercises in guide are from Princeton course cos226 https://www.cs.princeton.edu/courses/archive/fall23/cos226/lectures.php.

+> Study guide.
+Associated with each lecture is a study guide, which summarizes the most important topics and ideas from the lecture.
+It also includes optional (and ungraded) exercises.
+>
+> C level: requires that you be able to carry out the algorithm mechanically.
+Similar to many of the Quizzera quizzes.
+>
+> B level: requires that you really understand what is going on.
+The exams will have plenty of these.
+>
+> A level: requires deep comprehension, involves clever tricks, covers tangential material (or perhaps even all three).

 It's meaningless to do guide of lec22.
 What has been taught and the exercises don't match.